 Who is Āmítuófó?
-He is a Buddha, whose name is recommended by every Buddha as the best subject for mindfulness, so as to reach his Pure Land.
+He is an ancient Buddha, whose name is recommended by every Buddha as the best subject for mindfulness, so as to reach his Pure Land.

 Who is a Buddha?
 A Buddha is a supremely enlightened being, who has awakened to perfect compassion and wisdom for alleviating the suffering of all beings and guiding them to blissful liberation identical to his.